Entenza House

-The Entenza House, also known as Case Study House #9, is a single family home at 205 Chautauqua Boulevard in Pacific Palisades, Los Angeles, California, United States.
-It was designed by industrial designer Charles Eames, and architect Eero Saarinen for John Entenza as part of the Case Study House Program.
+The Entenza House, also known as Case Study House No. 9, is a single family home at 205 Chautauqua Boulevard in Pacific Palisades, Los Angeles, California, United States.
+It was designed by industrial designer Charles Eames and architect Eero Saarinen for John Entenza as part of the Case Study House Program.
 The house was designed between 1945 and 1949 and construction was completed in 1950.
 Named accordingly, Entenza wanted to use the Case Study House #9 for himself as his private residence.
 He lived within the home for five years before selling it.

-The Case Study Houses program, included 36 prototypes, and was led by John Entenza in 1945 to 1966 after the Weißenhof-siedlung (Weissenhof Estate) exposition in an effort to study “economic, easy-to build houses” in regards to residential purposes following the Second World War.
+The Case Study Houses program, included 36 prototypes, and was led by John Entenza in 1945 to 1966 after the Weißenhof-siedlung (Weissenhof Estate) exposition in an effort to study "economic, easy-to build houses" in regards to residential purposes following the Second World War.
 As the ninth house to be built for the Case Study Houses project, the Entenza House started construction in 1945 and was completed in 1949 in the Modern style, and later added to until 1962.
 The new materials of concrete, plywood panels, metal, and glass were used to showcase the technological advances of the time, exemplifying the new automotive era.
 These materials allowed for a flexible and adaptable design with open concepts that proved to be both comfortable and functional.
 Due to a recovering economy from the Second World War, these materials were also considered to be low-cost and budget friendly.
 The Entenza House was later added to the National Register of Historic Places in 2013.

 Case Study Houses #8 and #9

 Charles Eames, who helped design Entenza's home, also designed his own house near Entenza's.
 On an adjacent piece of land, this home is now known as case study house #8, or the Eames House.
-At the time, Eames and other designers were experimenting with open floor plans that included “multi-purpose rooms” dividing “public and private spaces” as a means to adapt to the new ways the home was being used for leisure purposes at the time.
+At the time, Eames and other designers were experimenting with open floor plans that included "multi-purpose rooms" dividing "public and private spaces" as a means to adapt to the new ways the home was being used for leisure purposes at the time.
 Naturally being designed by the same people, the Eames House and Entenza House seem to balance each other out as they play with axes and planes in the design.
-The Eames house is “described as a revealed vertical space,” while the Entenza house is a “complementary concealed horizontal space.”
+The Eames house is "described as a revealed vertical space," while the Entenza house is a "complementary concealed horizontal space".

 The Eames House continues to be open for tours today, while the Entenza House remains a private residence with additions and renovations being made by each consequent owner.